TassioCarmo/havard-cs50x-week4-memory/README.md

 <img src ="https://cs50.harvard.edu/x/2022/notes/4/pointing.png">

 Think as memory as mailboxes in an appartament where each one of the have an address

+**Segmentation faults**, where we’ve tried to read or write to memory we don’t have permission to.

 ## Strings